mui/mui-x/docs/data/date-pickers/adapters/adapters.md

 {{"component": "modules/components/PickersInstallationInstructions.js"}}

-You then need to pass its adapter to the `LocalizationProvider`.
+You then have to pass its adapter to the `LocalizationProvider`.
+The supported adapters as well as `LocalizationProvider` are exported from both the `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` packages.

 All the pickers rendered inside this provider will have access to the adapter through a React context.

-We recommend you to wrap your entire application with a `LocalizationProvider` to be able to use the Date and Time Pickers everywhere.
+For that reason, we recommend you to wrap your entire application with a `LocalizationProvider` to be able to use the Date and Time Pickers everywhere.

 {{"component": "modules/components/PickersRenderingInstructions.js"}}